 Commissioners bring various work experience and peer leadership skills that are essential to ACHENA’s operations including homeopathy, education, public policy, finance, management, fundraising, outreach and communications.
 The board is represented by leaders of homeopathy schools, homeopathy students, board-certified Classical Homeopaths, administrators or practitioners of other fields of integrative healthcare or higher education along with members of the public who support homeopathy.
-Professional self-monitoring accreditation agencies strive for a broad system of checks and balances in formulating policy.
-Thus, ACHENA aims for up to 50% of our board to include expertise from ACHENA schools and/or non-accredited homeopathy schools.
-Whenever possible, and with sufficient community involvement, we place limits on the number of Commissioners representing a single school who serve the board at one time.
+Commissioners serve three-year terms, with an option to serve two terms.
+Professional self-monitoring accreditation agencies strive for a broad system of checks and balances in formulating policy and ACHENA takes action to promote neutrality and equity in all of its various deliberations (see Conflicts of Interest Policies at bottom of page).
+Further, ACHENA aims for up to 50% of our board to include expertise from ACHENA schools and/or non-accredited homeopathy schools.
+Yet whenever possible, and with sufficient community involvement, we place limits on the number of Commissioners representing a single school who serve the board at one time.

 ACHENA invites you to lend a hand and Get Involved!